Generously supported by its Principal Partner, Rio Tinto.

 Matthew Doyle, Indigenous artist

 Created in 2008 by Lyn Williams, the Gondwana Indigenous Children’s Choir (GICC) is provided at no cost to participants, and its members strive for the pursuit of excellence and embrace life-changing opportunities.

 Their sound is unique, with a richness, warmth and strength that is now recognised and loved by audiences.
-GICC has collaborated with many of Australia’s most respected Indigenous artists performed nationally and internationally, including Gurrumul, William Barton, Seaman Dan, Jessica Mauboy, Christine Anu, Shelley Morris and Lou Bennett.
+GICC has collaborated with many of Australia’s most respected Indigenous artists, including Gurrumul, William Barton, Seaman Dan, Jessica Mauboy, Christine Anu, Shelley Morris and Lou Bennett.
 They performed a key role in the Sydney Symphony Orchestra collaboration Jandamarra: Sing for the Country by Paul Stanhope, have performed for the G20 Finance Leaders’ Summit, Corroboree Festival, Business Council of Australia Dinners, and for the Australian War Memorial in Canberra at the Australian Defence Force ceremony recognising the contribution of Indigenous servicemen and women.

 GICC has toured to the Kimberley, the Western Pilbara, Melbourne, Sydney and Canberra and internationally to the China World Expo.
 In 2017, GICC engaged in a cross-cultural collaboration with the Vienna Boys’ Choir, which included GICC performing in Germany and Austria, followed by performances in Australia with the Vienna Boys’ Choir.